 Avoid using the flash

-While there is a time and a place for it, the LED flash on smartphone cameras tends to be located very close to the lens, which has a nasty glaring effect.
-If natural light isn't quite enough, then increase the exposure value (EV) and ISO on your camera.
+There is a time and a place for the LED flash on smartphone cameras, but because it tends to be located very close to the lens, it can have a nasty glaring effect.
+If natural light isn't quite enough, increase the exposure value (EV) and ISO on your camera.
 Bear in mind that increasing ISO will also increase the graininess or 'noise' in your pictures.

 Check details of your best, worst and Auto photos

 We all have some photos that come out incredibly well and others that are pretty awful.
 Whenever you take either a great or terrible photo, check the 'Details' of the photo to see what ISO, exposure time and aperture it had.